diiegg/K8s-node-app/README.md

  According to google SRE these four signals should be a critical to set  service level objectives (SLOs), since they are essential for delivering your service with high availability

-RED Method  for microservices are:
+RED Method  for micro-services are:
 Rate, Errors, and Duration

 For this propose I will focus on my personal super set: